python-cffi/cffi/doc/source/cdef.rst

 usual distutils output, including the command lines that call the compiler.
 (This parameter might be changed to True by default in a future release.)

+*New in version 1.8.1:* ``debug`` argument.
+If set to a bool, it controls whether the C code is compiled in debug mode or not.
+The default None means to use the host Python's ``sys.flags.debug``.
+Starting with version 1.8.1, if you are running a debug-mode Python, the C code is thus compiled in debug mode by default (note that it is anyway necessary to do so on Windows).

 **ffibuilder.emit_python_code(filename):** generate the given .py file (same as ``ffibuilder.compile()`` for ABI mode, with an explicitly-named file to